migon25/EclipseEngine/README.md

     - Adjustable settings for renderer, window, input, and textures.
     - Displays memory consumption, hardware detection, and software version information (SDL, OpenGL, DevIL).
   - **Hierarchy**:
-    - Lists all GameObjects; allows selection of GameObjects.
+    - Lists all GameObjects; allows selection of GameObjects or changes to parent relations of GameObjects.
   - **Inspector**:
     - Displays component details of the selected GameObject:
       - **Transform**: Position, rotation, and scale (read-only).